Norms, Institutions, and Robots: Relating Institutions and Domains

-Having our football institution in mind, imagine a specific domain consisting of a group of children in a meadow who have just decided to play football.
-For that they have to organize, that is, achieve all the requirements of the football institution.
-For example, they could decide that the two goal posts will be (grounded as) two trees, that the football field will (grounded as) the meadow.
-This corresponds to our notion of artifact grounding, $\mathcal{G}_O$.
-Institutional artifacts, like the football field, are related to a concrete concept in the real world, like the meadow: $(\namem{meadow},\namem{footballField}) \in \mathcal{G}_O$.
-Furthermore, they have to decide which roles they are going to play by dividing into teams and deciding who gets to be goalkeeper.
-This corresponds to role grounding, $\mathcal{G}_A$, where, e.g., the role of a goal-keeper is assigned to the child named Tom: $(\namem{goalkeeper},\namem{Tom}) \in \mathcal{G}_A$.
-Finally, particular behaviors of children, like shooting or blocking the ball, can be used to realize institutional actions, like attacking or defending.
+In our example, the children may decide to use two trees to ground the two goal posts, and the meadow to ground the football field.
+This corresponds to artifact grounding, $\mathcal{G}_O$.
+Institutional artifacts, like the football field, are related to concrete objects in the real world, like the meadow: $(\namem{meadow},\namem{footballField}) \in \mathcal{G}_O$.
+The children also decide which role each child is going to play.
+This corresponds to role grounding, $\mathcal{G}_A$, where, e.g., the role of goal-keeper is assigned to a child named Tom: $(\namem{goalkeeper},\namem{Tom}) \in \mathcal{G}_A$.
+If children can dynamically join or leave the game, then $\mathcal{G}_A$ needs to be changed dynamically.
+Finally, specific behaviors of children, like shooting or blocking the ball, can be used to realize institutional actions, like attacking or defending.
 This is modeled by the action grounding $\mathcal{G}_B$, e.g., $(\namem{Attack}, \namem{shoot}) \in \mathcal{G}_B$.
-An institution, domain and grounding can be represented graphically, as shown in Figure~\ref{fig:setInst}.

-Joining or leaving the institution is regulated by simply changing $\mathcal{G}_A$.
-Now imagine a different domain, where the football game is played by robots, like at RoboCup competitions.
-In this case, the same football institution can be used by grounding it to the RoboCup domain.
-Thus, particular robots can be assigned to the player and goalkeeper roles, their behaviors to the specific institutional actions, and the ball and field to the corresponding institutional artifacts.
-Yet another gounding may involve a combination of robotic and human agents.
-Overall, grounding enables reasoning in mixed human robots societies, and may even be a concrete way of achieving the ultimate goal of RoboCup, namely, to enable a team of robot to play against humans under FIFA rules.

-Note that grounding ${\mathcal G}_A$ is a function.
-This is due to a fact that several roles cannot be played by one agent.
-However, $\mathcal{G}_B$ and $\mathcal{G}_O$ are relations.
-This means that one behavior could provide several institution actions, and that one object could be associated with different institution artifacts.
+Figure~\ref{fig:setInst} graphically represents the relation between institution, domain, and grounding.